andrew-wilkes/advent-of-code-2025/README.md

 This seems like a fairly easy problem to solve but my solution is too slow for Part 2.
 Possibly, by converting the strings to integers, it will be much faster.

+I enjoyed implementing various DFS and BFS algorithms to try to solve this.
+I discovered a neat way to implement a queue in Go.
+Also, it was good practice to add state to the "device" object in the BFS to capture the DAC and FFT status.

+Also, I converted the string data to integers to hopefully speed things up but make debugging harder.

 ## Day 12

 I started writing code to map the 5 shapes to matrices representing all of the rotations and flips but then thought that this will end up with a lot of combinations and a very hard puzzle to solve.